emepyc/vcvrack-simple-plugin/README.md

 ## Building

+These plugins work on VCV Rack 2.
+Please refer to the [VCV Rack plugin development tutorial](https://vcvrack.com/manual/PluginDevelopmentTutorial) for details.
 To build the modules, you will need a C++ compiler and the necessary libraries.
 The build process is as follows:

 1. Clone the repository: `git clone https://github.com/emepyc/Basic.git`